mrisher/smtp-sts/spec.md

   * expired-certificate: This indicates that the certificate has expired.
   * starttls-not-supported: This indicates that the recipient MX did not support STARTTLS.
-  * tlsa-invalid: This indicates a validation error for policy domain specifying "tlsa" validation.
+  * tlsa-invalid: This indicates a validation error for Policy Domain specifying "tlsa" validation.
-  * dnssec-invalid: This indicates a failure to validate DNS records for a policy domain specifying "tlsa" validation or "dnssec" authentication.
+  * dnssec-invalid: This indicates a failure to validate DNS records for a Policy Domain specifying "tlsa" validation or "dnssec" authentication.
   * sender-does-not-support-validation-method: This indicates the sending system can never validate using the requested validation mechanism.